AMEJA BOARD MEMBeRS

 Jamal Rayyis is an internationally-noted writer and food and wine critic who authored seven editions of Food Wine Magazine’s Wine Guide (2002-2008).
 His work has appeared in a number of publications, including Wine Spirits Magazine, Wine Enthusiast, Departures, New York Magazine, The New York Times, as well as several others.
 Jamal’s primary interest is the intersection of history, politics, and culture in the development and expression of gastronomic traditions and contemporary creation.
 While internationalist in scope, he has a particular interest in the Mediterranean basin.
 Presently, Jamal is the US correspondent/critic of the French wine publication Gilbert Gaillard and is writing a book on the politics of gastronomy.

-Kareem Fahim is a Cairo-based reporter for the The New York Times.
+Kareem Fahim is Istanbul bureau chief for the Washington Post.
+Previously, he was Cairo-based correspondent for the The New York Times.
 He covered Tunisia, Egypt and Libya during the historic Arab uprisings for The Times after joining the paper in 2005 to work on the metropolitan beat.
 He grew up in Kuwait and northern California, and is a graduate of Columbia University’s Graduate School of International and Public Affairs.

-Englishman of Egyptian heritage, Walid El-Gabry has worked in newsrooms in the United Kingdom, Istanbul, and New York City, lately specializing in financial journalism.
-In the US, Walid worked for the Financial Times, Dow Jones, and Bloomberg, before going in-house to write objective analysis for various financial institutions.
-Currently, Walid works freelance for a variety of finance-based publications in the US and UK.
+Englishman of Egyptian heritage, Walid El-Gabry was AMEJA's founding president and has worked in newsrooms across the United Kingdom, Istanbul, and New York City, specializing in business journalism.
+Walid was transferred to the US by the Financial Times to help oversee coverage from the Americas, and subsequently worked for Dow Jones and Bloomberg, before going in-house to write objective analysis for various financial institutions.

-Tamer El-Ghobashy is a Middle East reporter for the Wall Street Journal.
-Based in Cairo, Tamer covers the region more generally.
-He joined the paper as a criminal justice reporter in July 2010.
+Tamer El-Ghobashy is Baghdad bureau chief for the Washington Post.
+Previously he was Middle East reporter for the Wall Street Journal based in Cairo, and covered the broader region.
+He joined that paper as a criminal justice reporter in July 2010.
 Prior to that, he was a national news editor at NBC Local Integrated Media, a position he started in 2009.
 Previously, he was a staff writer at the New York Daily News for nine years where he covered local, national and international news including Hurricane Katrina, the attacks of September 11th 2001 and the 2006 war in Lebanon.
 Tamer graduated from New York University in 2000 with a bachelors in Journalism.

 Born in Iran, Golnoush Niknejad moved to the US when she was 17.
 She holds a BA in Political Science and Writing and a law degree with an international and European focus.
 Following her initial news work in Southern California and Massachusetts, Niknejad moved to New York City and earned two Masters degrees in journalism from Columbia University, focusing first on print and then politics and government.
 Niknejad is on the board of the Arab and Middle Eastern Journalists Association.
 Her work includes reporting for PBS/Frontline, the Los Angeles Times, the San Diego Union-Tribune, TIME Magazine and California Lawyer.
 She launched Tehran Bureau in November 2008.
 Tehran Bureau is now in partnership with PBS/Frontline.